-- For international candidates, the ECFMG certification is required in order for us to list you on our rank list.
+- For international candidates, the ECFMG status report is required in order for us to list you on our rank list.

 - Candidates must be within five years of graduation from medical school (i.e. graduation date of 2010 or later for residency entering class of 2014) at the time of matriculating into the residency program.

 - Personal interview

 - Candidates need to recognize that physicians matriculating into the Johns Hopkins All Children’s Hospital Pediatric Residency Program will be expected to: complete satisfactorily ALL of their medical school’s requirements culminating in graduation from medical school in good standing; provide proof of graduation from medical school; and be eligible for a training license as a resident physician in the State of Florida as governed by the Florida Board of Medicine.

 - Candidates who are selected for a one day interview on campus will be notified by e-mail.